Zoomed Image

 Azure – Direct Integration

-xAssets provides two built-in integrations with Microsoft Azure:
+xAssets provides several built-in integrations with Microsoft Azure.
+These appear in the Integrations list as:

 • Azure Active Directory Integration — imports user records from Microsoft Entra ID (formerly Azure AD) into the Custodian table.